Hit Me!

-I've had this thought in my head for a while now regarding gnocchis.
-I've heard people on some basis to use the blatantly and overly whored "melt in your mouth" expression to describe it.
-I've had ones that I thought were good and ones that pretty much made me decide never to ever order again them again from that particular restaurant.
+I've had this thought in my head for a while now regarding gnocchi.
+I've heard people on some basis to use the overly whored "melt in your mouth" expression to describe it.
+I've had ones that I thought were good and ones that were pretty bad.
 None of them actually qualified as something that actually come close to melting in the mouth.
 Am I missing something here?
-By the way, I thoroughly detest that phrase simply because of the countless times been abused by those that don't know any better, or are trying in some odd sense to show off that they're actually eating something that has a goodness in that attribute.
+By the way, I thoroughly detest that phrase simply because of the countless times been abused by those that don't know any better or are trying in some odd sense to show off that they're actually eating something that really good.

-Speaking of which, Modesto's actually has pretty decent gnocchis in gorgonzola sauce.
+Speaking of which, Modesto's actually has pretty decent gnocchi in Gorgonzola sauce.
 They're served hot, soft and slightly chewy which is the way I think they ought to taste in terms of texture for these dumplings.
-The portions are also rather generous, to the point where there's probably more than a handful of people that I know which cannot finish a plate of those by themselves.
+The portions are also rather generous.
 These definitely do not melt in your mouth.

 The squid ink tagliatelle wasn't really anything impressive.
-The overall taste struck me as pretty flat and ordinary despite the shrimp bisque sauce, which turned out to be basically the taste of everything else on the plate.
-Like the gnocchis which were pretty much mostly the light creamy gorgonzola (at least they were statisfying to some extent), the tagliatelle was mostly the taste of the bisque with very unremarkable shrimps and pan fried scallops that doesn't look nor taste pan fried to me.
-I had imagined it to be much better.
+The taste struck me as pretty flat and ordinary in spite of a "shrimp bisque" sauce.
+Like the gnocchi which just tasted mostly of the light creamy Gorgonzola zauce (at least they were satisfying to some extent), the tagliatelle tasted mostly of the bisque, came with very unremarkable shrimps and pan fried scallops that doesn't look nor taste pan fried to me.
+I had imagined this to be much better.

 4 comments: